Cold season is here! 3 Essential oils for staying well

 Frankincense Oil (Boswellia carterii) is a classic for calming stress and anxious feelings.
-It’s been used throughout history to create peaceful, serene states.
-Frankincense is so good at this that it’s always been regarded as sacred—sometimes only used for temples and shrines.
-And now that we understand frankincense essential oil’s ability to safeguard immune strength, it’s even more valuable!
+Frankincense essential oils have been used throughout history to create peaceful, serene states.
+Frankincense essential oil is so good at this that it’s always been regarded as sacred—sometimes only used for temples and shrines.
+And now that we understand frankincense essential oil’s ability to aid a strong immune system, it’s even more valuable!

 If you’re in the early stages of feeling unwell, moisturize your skin with this DIY body oil.
 It’s made with mandarin and other essential oils for staying well.

-We chose to share specific ways each of these three oils can support immune health.
+We chose to share specific ways each of these three immune boosting essential oils can support your health.
 However . . . each one of them actually helps with all three issues!
-You learned a bit about how lavender can help you rest, but it’s also excellent for calming anxious feelings and helping you breathe clearly.
-Frankincense and mandarin are versatile in the same way.
-They’re true powerhouses!
+You learned a bit about how lavender oil can help you rest, but it’s also excellent for calming anxious feelings and helping you breathe clearly.
+Frankincense essential oil and mandarin essential oil are versatile in the same way.
+They’re true powerhouses of immune boosting properties!

 American Psychological Association.
 (2006, February 23) Stress Weakens the Immune System.
 APA.org. https://www.apa.org/research/action/immune

 Awadh Ali, N.A., Wurster, M., Arnold, N., Lindequist, U. and Wessjohan, L. (2009) Chemical composition and biological activities of essential oils from the oleogum resins of three endemic Soqotraen Boswellia species.
 Records of Natural Products 2, 1, 6-12.